jeanleeb/slack-birthday-bot/IMPLEMENTATION.md

 By using direct string manipulation for dates rather than JavaScript Date objects where timezone conversion could occur, we've ensured that birthdays are stored and displayed correctly regardless of the server's timezone.

+### Display Name Removal
+To simplify the app and standardize on Slack's native @mentions:

+1. **Removed display name functionality** throughout the codebase:
+   - Removed `/setname` command
+   - Updated message formats to use @mentions only
+   - Removed display name fields from forms/modals
+   - Updated admin commands to not use display names
+   - Simplified database schema and queries

+2. **Date Format Standardization**:
+   - Changed from MM/DD to DD/MM format
+   - Fixed timezone issues with direct string parsing
+   - Updated validation logic and date format displays

 ### Flexible Deployment Support

 The bot now supports both Socket Mode and HTTP mode for deployment: